sgaobnl/BNL_CE_WIB_SW_QC/README.md

 # BNL_CE_WIB_SW_QC

-These scripts are developed for standalone WIB operation on WIB
+These scripts are developed for standalone WIB operation on WIB at CERN

+note:

+at CERN, the FEMBs are always on;

+the DAQ doesn't reconfigure WIB for every run, so we need to reconfigure the WIB back to its start status

 ## Compile
 ```